-- 2.8 Consultants will be engaged to aid the production of the necessary evidence base documents.
-External expertise will be required in relation to the identification of an 'objectively assessed housing need' and in preparing an assessment of the Borough's Green Belt; both as required under national planning policy.
+- 2.9 Consultants will be engaged to aid the production of the necessary evidence base documents.
+External expertise has already been deployed in relation to the identification of an 'objectively assessed housing need' and in preparing an assessment of the Borough's Green Belt; both assessments being required under national planning policy.
 Internal knowledge and other resources will be deployed in order to optimise the value of external resources.
-Further studies will be produced, either in-house or by external consultants, as necessary.
-For example, an updated Strategic Housing and Employment Land Availability Assessment and a strategic Green Belt review. - 2.9 The associated sustainability appraisal report supporting the policy review will be carried out in-house.
+Further studies will be produced, either in-house or by external consultants, as necessary. - 2.10 It is anticipated that the associated Sustainability Appraisal (SA) report supporting the policy review will be carried out in-house.
+It is possible that some external support, from colleagues in neighbouring Surrey authorities, could be provided in the form of peer review of the SA.
+In the past this has been provided by Planning Policy colleagues from neighbouring local planning authorities.
+Should it prove necessary, we will seek to replicate this approach.